SamyLyy/SamyLyy/README.md

-### Hi there 👋
+### Hey there! 👋

-I'm SamyLyy, a student who wants to become a design engineer.
+I'm SamyLyy, a student from Germany who wants to become a design engineer.

 My dream is to once have a software-development start-up.